 The 2003/04 campaign was the first full season at the KCOM and promotion to League One was achieved automatically.
 Now, fast forward to the present day, and it has hosted every one of the five seasons Hull have spent in the Premier League; Assem Allam’s ownership has no doubt helped, but you could almost say the move has been the making of the club.

-This weekend’s trip will be just the fourth time The Bees have battled Hull since their relocation and on all three occasions they’ve come away with nothing to show for their efforts.
+This weekend’s trip will be just the fifth time The Bees have battled Hull since their relocation and on all four previous occasions they’ve come away with nothing to show for their efforts.

 How to get there: